 UVI is more affordable than most students think.
 Because we are a publicly-funded university, we work to keep our tuition low.
 We also offer scholarships, loans, employment programs and tuition payment plans to help students and families.
 UVI offers a deferred tuition payment plan that allows families to make smaller, more affordable payments over a semester instead of paying in one large sum.

-UVI is accepting applications for Spring 2017.
+UVI is accepting applications for Fall 2017.